 All the individual beneficiaries as per Para 5 of the Schedule I of the Mahatma Gandhi NREGA Act should be surveyed for assessing the requirement of the individual assets.
 Thereafter, identified individual assets should be captured under GIS based Integrated Action Plan.
-All the planned individual assets must be mapped using a GPS device.
+All the planned individual assets must be validated it on ground.
+Therefore, a GPS/Differential-GPS (DGPS)/GIS mobile application will be used to verify proposed site locations and the coordinates (Longitude & Latitude) of the identified potential works are collected.
+The proposed works will be then tabulated, as per following table: